 Here’s a video of my daughter when she was 3 years old, counting and looking for the consecutive dates in the calendar!

-- Interactive Chinese Zodiac Wheel: Learn about the birth years that corresponds to each Chinese zodiac animal!
+- Our Interactive Chinese Zodiac Wheel is a fun way to learn about the birth years that corresponds to each animal!

 If you’re looking for a hands-on, heirloom quality calendar that can be passed down to future generations, I highly recommend the wood perpetual calendar from Treasures from Jennifer!
 This Etsy shop offers Montessori-inspired learning materials in many languages!